 You'll attend lectures, usually in groups no larger than 30 students, and often with much fewer.
 You'll also take part in group seminars and hands-on workshops.
-You will attend a series of masterclasses that explore issues such as research communication, organisational culture, behavioural insights for social and public policy, and systematic reviewing of evidence in detail.
+You will attend a series of masterclasses that explore issues such as research communication, organisational culture, behavioural insights for social and public policy, and policy evaluation in detail.

-You'll have support from a personal supervisor throughout the course.
-You'll also have a mentor who will work with you on a one-to-one basis through the course and who will help to advise on professional learning activities.
+You'll have support from a learning mentor throughout the course who will work with you on a one-to-one basis through the course and who will help to advise on professional learning activities.

-You'll also be able to attend the Department's lectures and University lectures featuring visiting speakers from across the world.
+You'll also be able to attend the School's lectures and University lectures featuring visiting speakers from across the world.